obo/loev3go/README.md

 (todo)

+## Bugs and TODO

+- get rid of dependence on jquery, if robot not connected to Internet, nothing works

 <hr/>
 <font size="1">LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this project.</font>